raspberrypilearning/codebreaker/en/step_5.md

 --- task ---

 The next thing you need your function to do is to calculate the length of the message.
-On line 31, beneath the comment that reads `# Count the letters in the message`, make sure you **keep the indentation** and type:
+On line 31, make sure you **keep the indentation** and type:

 --- code ---
 ---